-The Albuquerque Journal Apologized For Publishing A Cartoon Depicting Dreamers As Criminals
+The Albuquerque Journal Apologized For Publishing A Cartoon Depicting DREAMers As Criminals

 Advertisement

-The syndicated cartoon appeared in the opinion pages of the paper on Wednesday.
+The syndicated cartoon appeared in the opinion pages of the paper Wednesday.

-Readers, activists and lawmakers immediately responded to the racist overtones.
+Readers, activists, and lawmakers immediately responded to the racist overtones.
 New Mexico Democratic Sen. Martin Heinrich called the cartoon "a heinous and bigoted depiction of Dreamers" and slammed the paper on Twitter for publishing it.

 Fellow Democratic Sen. Tom Udall, from New Mexico, also tweeted his anger.

-DREAMers refers to children of undocumented immigrants who were brought to the United States at a very early age.
-President Trump rescinded their Obama-era temporary protection from deportation effective next month, and Congress is debating the DREAM Act as part of immigration reform.
+DREAMers refers to children of undocumented immigrants who were brought to the United States at a very young age.
+President Trump rescinded their Obama-era temporary protection from deportation, effective next month, and Congress is debating the DREAM Act as part of immigration reform.

 Trump has used MS-13, a violent gang with links in Los Angeles and Central America, as a key reason why immigration laws need tightening.

 On Wednesday evening, Karen Moses, the editor-in-chief of the Albuquerque Journal, issued an apology.
-She also noted that the paper had long advocated for a legal path to citizenship for the country's 1.8 million Dreamers.
+She also noted that the paper had long advocated for a legal path to citizenship for the country's 1.8 million DREAMers.

-Moses published an expanded apology statement on Thursday morning:
+Moses published an expanded apology statement Thursday morning:

 Political cartoons are often satire and poke at more than one point of view.
 I do not presume to know what cartoonist Sean Delonas was trying to convey in his cartoon that was published in Wednesday’s Albuquerque Journal.
 But on one level it appeared to us to be poking at President Trump’s rhetoric by portraying a quaking Republican couple who were painting Dreamers with a broad, totally false, brush.